 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-- White chocolate - chopped into chunks.
-Alternatively, you could use white chocolate chips.
+- White chocolate - chop into chunky pieces so you get pockets of creamy chocolate in every bite.
+Alternatively, you can use white chocolate chips.

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.